 Flagsticks will be in the holes.
 The flagstick must not be touched.

 A method of inserting the hole liner will be used to prevent the whole ball from falling below the surface of the putting green, therefore enabling easy retrieval by handling the ball only.
 Please use your glove hand if possible.

 - Forms of Play and Scoring

-It is recommended that non-competition play is used during the initial period of golf being played.
+It is strongly recommended that non-competition play is adhered to at this time.
 Competitions will be introduced when it is deemed safe to do so, and after an initial period of free play.

 - Practice Areas